stefanklut/laypa/tutorial/README.md

 python inference.py --config tutorial/baseline_tutorial_config.yaml --input tutorial/data/inference --output tutorial/inference_results
 ```

-The region models output the pageXML with regions directly.
-The pageXML will already contain polygons which indicate where each text region is and what class they belong to.
+The region models output the PageXML with regions directly.
+The PageXML will already contain polygons which indicate where each text region is and what class they belong to.

 ### Altering Config
 To change the weights that are loaded into the model the `--opts` argument can be used with the `TEST.WEIGHTS` argument.
 These weights should be trained using the same model structure, but perhaps with other hyperparameters, otherwise the weights will not match between models.